 VR technologies allow for recreating risky and dangerous situations in a safe environment and facilitate the decision-making process under pressure.
 Nearly 60% of employees in the US didn’t practice what to do in a disaster by taking part in a disaster drill or preparedness exercise at work, according to FEMA.
 This is despite the fact that 80% of the US is prone to weather-related disasters.

-Five reasons why VR is the best solution for emergency response training
+5 reasons why VR is the best solution for emergency response training:

-- No training needed to use VR-powered solutions for scenario training
+- No training is needed to use VR-powered solutions for scenario training.

-VR training programs come fully loaded with dozens of emergency scenarios that may happen during flood or fire.
-Moreover, 3-d environments are created with 100% accuracy and depict specific objects, cities, areas, etc. And the primary reason for choosing VR for training is its cost-effectiveness since the VR training simulator solutions can be used more than once.
+VR training programs come fully loaded with dozens of emergency scenarios that may happen during floods or fires.
+Moreover, 3D environments are created with 100% accuracy and depict specific objects, cities, areas, etc. And the primary reason for choosing VR for training is its cost-effectiveness since the VR training simulator solutions can be used more than once.
 Trainees can go through a particular scenario training as many times as they need without spending additional costs.
 You can use modules for VR training experience anytime and anywhere you need them.

 VR Benefits for Scenario-Based Training